IntelPython/numba-dpex/docs/index.rst

 ============

-Refer the `contributing guide <https://github.com/IntelPython/numba-dpex/blob/main/CONTRIBUTING>`_ for information on coding style and standards used in Numba-dppy.
+Refer the `contributing guide <https://github.com/IntelPython/numba-dpex/blob/main/CONTRIBUTING>`_ for information on coding style and standards used in the project.

 License
 =======

-Numba-dppy is Licensed under Apache License 2.0 that can be found in `LICENSE <https://github.com/IntelPython/numba-dpex/blob/main/LICENSE>`_.
+The code is Licensed under Apache License 2.0 that can be found in `LICENSE <https://github.com/IntelPython/numba-dpex/blob/main/LICENSE>`_.
 All usage and contributions to the project are subject to the terms and conditions of this license.